skit-ai/several-people-are-talking/README.md

 which meets together regularly for sharing summaries and learnings from various readings.

-To make the discussions concise and fruitful, we have a list of questions that you should attempt to answer in your summaries.
+To make the discussions concise and fruitful (it's recommended to use a visual timer like [this](http://www.timer-tab.com/)), we have a list of questions that you should attempt to answer in your summaries.
 Since different kinds of readings, at different times, have different provenances and purposes, a summary might only cover a subset of this.
 Though if your summary doesn't answer any